• Skip to main content

 Cauliflower hummus in the bowl of a food processor before and after being processed until smooth.

 • Flip the motor to continuous.
-With the motor running, pour 4 tbsp extra virgin olive oil through the feed tube.
-Continue adding oil, 1 tbsp at a time, and processing until the hummus is smooth, stopping one or two times to scrape down the sides of the bowl.
+With the motor running, pour 4 tablespoon extra virgin olive oil through the feed tube.
+Continue adding oil, 1 tablespoon at a time, and processing until the hummus is smooth, stopping one or two times to scrape down the sides of the bowl.

 Smooth and creamy cauliflower hummus in the bowl of a food processor.